 I’ve finally developed a dairy free alternative to my most popular recipe with this Creamy Cashew Roasted Red Pepper Sauce.
-I get so many questions about how to omit or swap out the goat cheese in my Creamy Roasted Red Pepper Zucchini Noodles, I knew it was time for a whole separate recipe!
+I get so many questions about how to omit or swap out the goat cheese in my Creamy Roasted Red Pepper Zucchini Noodles.
+So I knew it was time for a whole separate dairy free recipe!

 Time saving tip: use jarred roasted red bell peppers to cut the time in half.

 Once they’re done steaming, the skin peels away fairly easily.
-I don’t worry about any bits of skin that don’t come off right away because the blender will take care of a small amount of skin.
+I don’t worry about any bits of skin that don’t come off right away.
+The blender will take care of a small amount of skin.
 Finally you cut out the stems, remove the seeds, and cut the peppers into quarters.

 From there, you place them in the blender with all the other ingredients…

-… which is then turned into creamy magic, thanks to a high powered blender.
+… which then turns into creamy magic, thanks to a high powered blender.